mierne/windhelm/README.md

 Windhelm is a story rich, text based RPG game written using Batch Script for the Windows operating system terminal version 10.

 ## Downloading
 Thank you for your interest in Windhelm!
-This repo is in active development and as such attempting to run the game from the repo directly may result in an unintended experience.
-I suggest that you go [here](https://github.com/mierne/windhelm/releases) for stable releases.
-As always, please report bugs if you find them!
+You may download this branch as a .zip or use the releases tab.

 ## Contributing
 Contributions are welcome and even encouraged!
 Windhelm is an open source project licensed under [GPL-3.0-or-later](https://www.gnu.org/licenses/gpl-3.0-standalone.html).